storming0x/serpentor/README.md

 A set of smart contracts tools for governance written in vyper

+## Contracts

+* Timelock.vy - "Vyper implementation of a timelock contract for governance"
+* SerpentorBravo.vy - "Vyper implementation of a governance contract for on-chain voting on proposals and execution"

 ## Requirements

 The test environment requires that the `vyper` compiler command can be accessed from your path